-There is increasing evidence that regular mindfulness practice reduces a person's pain experience.
+Increasing evidence points to regular mindfulness practice as a method to reduce a person's pain experience.
 In 2015, Fadel Zeidan, Ph.D., and his colleagues conducted a study to investigate the effectiveness of mindfulness practice in pain management.
-Brain images of participants who received mindfulness as treatment had less activation in the parts of their brains that manage pain messages.
-Their research also has shown that some participants have been able to reduce and, sometimes, eliminate the use pain medications through ongoing daily mindfulness practice, though this is not always the case for all.
+They found that brain images of participants who received mindfulness as treatment had less activation in the parts of their brains that manage pain messages.
+Their research also has shown that some participants have been able to reduce, and sometimes eliminate, the use of pain medications through ongoing daily mindfulness practice.

-Mindfulness exercises help people to focus their mind and body in the moment without judgement.
-Daily mindfulness practice can be helpful for people living with chronic pain because sometimes there are negative or worrisome thoughts about the pain.
-These thoughts are normal, and can affect mood and increase pain.
+Mindfulness exercises help people to focus their mind and body in the moment without judgment.
+Daily mindfulness practice can help people living with chronic pain manage negative or worrisome thoughts about the pain.
+These thoughts are normal and can affect mood and increase pain.
 Being able to focus on relaxing the body, noticing the breath and body sensations as being there just as they are, can help manage pain, as well as reduce depression and anxiety symptoms.

-While it can be helpful to work with a mindfulness practitioner or psychotherapist to learn the concept of mindfulness, resources have become widely available to the public.
-There are several books, CDs, and smartphone and tablet apps available for free or for purchase that help you learn and utilize mindfulness meditation to manage pain and other conditions.
-Many mindfulness practitioners have programs specifically for pain management, as well as generalized resources available for purchase through online retailers or your local bookstore.
+While it can be helpful to work with a mindfulness professional or psychotherapist to learn the concept of mindfulness, you can find many resources to get started on your own.
+Books, CDs, and smartphone and tablet apps are available for free or purchase that teach and help you put into practice mindfulness meditation to manage pain and other conditions.
+Many mindfulness practitioners have programs specifically for pain management, as well as generalized resources available for purchase through online retailers or local bookstores.

 You can find many mindfulness exercises online, including on YouTube.
 Mayo Clinic Connect offers online resources and information on mindfulness and other health topics.
 Mayo Clinic Connect provides access to the Mindful Breathing Lab resources, which offer free audio mindfulness exercises.